June 25, August 13

-Crash Student is based on the Crash Cinema filmmaking challenge fine tuned for high school and college students.
+Crash Student is based on the Crash Cinema filmmaking challenge fine tuned for teens (age 13 and up) and college students.
 Can you create a compelling, cohesive film in just eight hours?
 Find out at SIFF and NFFTY's Crash Student.
-On March 7, SIFF is partnering with Adobe Youth Voices to "Create With Purpose" making films that address subjects which effect students and their community.